 To quote the late, great Dr. W. Edwards Deming, arguably the world’s most famous quality management consultant, “If you can’t describe what you are doing as a process, you don’t know what you are doing.”
 What a great quote, because there is so much truth to it.

 I wouldn’t say my following saving and investing rules of thumb are a process but I do consider them excellent inputs for most financial decisions around our house.
-In my recent 7 Links Project post, I told you I didn’t think I had a “beautiful” post but I must say these savings and investing rules work “pretty” well for us.
-Check them out!
+Read on to learn about my simple saving and investing rules of thumb you can apply.

 - Continually reduce our mortgage debt by using prepayment privileges every month.